dapphub/k-dss/src/dss.md

 # Cat

-The `Cat` handles liquidation of unsafe CDPs.
-If a CDP gets [bitten](#marking-a-position-for-liquidation), its corresponding collateral is transferred to the `Cat`.
-The `Cat` dispatches the collateral into a `Flip` auction contract, trying to raise Dai for the `Vow`, returning excess collateral to the CDP.
+The `Cat` is the system's liquidation agent: it decides when a position is unsafe and allows it to be seized and sent off to auction.

 ## Specification of behaviours